-Detentions may be assigned to students as a consequence for misbehavior.
-Any school employee who is responsible for the supervision of students may recommend a lunch or after school detention.
-After school detentions assigned for misbehavior are served in the assigned room on the assigned date from 2:35 to 3:30 pm.
-Detention is held Mondays and Thursdays.
+Detentions may be assigned to students as a consequence of misbehavior.
+Any school employee who is responsible for the supervision of students may recommend a recess, lunch, or after-school detention.
+After school detentions assigned for misbehavior are served in the assigned room on the assigned date from 2:30 to 3:30 pm.
+Detention is held Tuesdays and Thursdays.